 If your pet develops calculus, the veterinarian will recommend dental scaling, polishing and fluoride treatment.
 We use an ultrasonic dental unit with high-speed vibration that gently and thoroughly cleans the surface of the teeth above and below the gum line.
 Dental scalers are then used to clean between the teeth and the gums are carefully examined for any disease requiring additional treatment.
 Finally, the teeth are polished to a high gloss and a fluoride treatment is applied.
 A beautiful and healthy smile is the end result.

-Our efforts then turn to dental homecare.
+Our veterinary team’s effort then turns to your cat’s dental care at home.
 Often we send home dental hygiene materials at no charge to you to help prevent or at least slow down the progression of dental problems.

 Prevention of Dental Disease

 Dry pet food and treats help prevent the build-up of dental calculus and strengthen the gums and teeth, but do not totally prevent build-up of calculus.
 Prescription Diet T/D is the most effective dietary product designed for the prevention of dental disease.

 Some cats, like some people, just seem to have more than their share of dental calculus and must have frequent routine cleanings performed.
 Brushing the teeth daily with a specially designed toothbrush and a pet dentifrice is the best way of preventing dental calculus.
 Many pets will tolerate this after a gradual introduction period.
 Other dental hygiene methods such as dental gels, rinses and chews may be helpful if brushing is not a practical alternative for your pet.

 For cat owners from South Tampa, Hyde Park, Davis Island, Bayshore and across the greater Sunshine State, our animal hospital is proud to provide state-of-the-art dental care!
 Veterinarians across the country agree that dental care is key for optimal overall health.